The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Next, we should construct a branching rule for the $E_8$ representation $248$ with respect to the $SO_{10}\times U_1$ subgroup.
 For this purpose we first write the branching rule with respect to the $SO_{10}\times U_1\times U_1$ subgroup (\ref{SO10_U1^2_Subgroup}) using Eqs. (\ref{E6_Branching_Rules}) and (\ref{248_To_E6}).
 The result can be written as

 Calculating the charges $Q_1^{(10)}$ with respect to the little group $SO_{10}\times U_1$ with the help of Eq. (\ref{E6_U1_Little_Group}) we obtain the required branching rule

-In Sect. \ref{Section_SO10_To_SU5} we will see that the symmetry breaking $SO_{10}\times U_1 \to SU_5\times U_1$ can be realized if vev is acquired by a scalar field in the representation $16$ of the group $SO_{10}$.
-Again, in this case there are two different options for this symmetry breaking because this scalar field can belong either to representation(s) $16(-1)$ (and/or $\,\xbar{16}\,(1)$) or $16(3)$ (and/or $\,\xbar{16}\,(-3)$).
+In Sect. \ref{Section_SO10_To_SU5} we will see that the symmetry breaking $SO_{10}\times U_1 \to SU_5\times U_1$ can be realized if a vacuum expectation value is acquired by a scalar field in the representation $16$ of the group $SO_{10}$.
+Again, in this case there are two different options for this symmetry breaking because this scalar field can belong either to representations $16(-1)$ (and/or $\,\xbar{16}\,(1)$) or $16(3)$ (and/or $\,\xbar{16}\,(-3)$).
 All these options (called B-1-1 and B-1-2, respectively) will be considered in Sect. \ref{Section_SO10_To_SU5}.